The final countdown…

 What do you want from me?

-You’ll soon be asked to vote at an important local referendum on the plan.
+On 1st December 2016 you will be asked to vote at an important local referendum on the plan.
 The referendum question will be “Do you want Wirral Metropolitan Borough Council to use the neighbourhood plan for Hoylake to help it decide planning applications in the neighbourhood area?”
 We need you to vote “Yes”.
-We don’t know the date yet but you will receive a polling card in the coming weeks from the council.

 Maybe you don’t want things to change much, because you think Hoylake is already a great place to live.
 We agree.